Project

 Support using a "generic" video encoder like ffmpeg instead of only relying on the one provided by os-autoinst itself

-Added by mkittler almost 4 years ago.
-Updated almost 4 years ago.
+Added by mkittler over 4 years ago.
+Updated over 4 years ago.

 Status: